Sensationull/countries-api/README.md

 Users should be able to:

-- See all countries from the API on the homepage
+- See all countries from the API on the homepage (Done)
-- Search for a country using an `input` field
+- Search for a country using an `input` field (Done)
-- Filter countries by region
+- Filter countries by region (Done)
-- Click on a country to see more detailed information on a separate page
+- Click on a country to see more detailed information on a separate page (Done)
-- Click through to the border countries on the detail page
+- Click through to the border countries on the detail page (Not done/API limitation???
+See below)
 - Toggle the color scheme between light and dark mode *(optional)*

 ### Screenshot